 Blair H. Hu*, Student Member, IEEE, Nili E. Krausz*, Student Member, IEEE, and Levi J. Hargrove, Member, IEEE

-Abstract— Lower limb assistive devices have shown potential to restore mobility to millions of individuals with walking impairments.
-To move towards clinical viability, these devices must show they can be controlled safely and reliably using sensors which are user-friendly.
+Abstract— Lower limb assistive devices have shown potential to restore mobility to millions of individuals with walking impairments; however, their success depends on whether they can be controlled safely, reliably, and intuitively with user-friendly sensors.
 To assist the user’s walking patterns, many devices implement finite-state controllers which rely on accurate estimation of the current gait phase (e.g. stance, swing) of one or both legs.
 Bilateral gait segmentation is especially important for restoring natural interlimb coordination, which contributes to device safety and efficiency.
-Most existing techniques for gait segmentation use ground contact, device-embedded, or body-worn sensors with threshold- or machine learning -based algorithms.
+Most existing techniques for gait segmentation use ground contact, device-embedded, or body-worn sensors with threshold or machine learning -based algorithms.
 They have been effective at identifying the state of the ipsilateral (i.e. sensor-side) leg but can become inconvenient for bilateral gait segmentation because they often require many sensors and are more sensitive to sensor placement.
-Therefore, we present a proof of concept for a novel approach to bilateral gait segmentation using a thigh-mounted IMU and depth sensor with the contralateral leg in its field of view.
+Therefore, we present a proof of concept for a novel approach to bilateral gait segmentation using a thigh-mounted inertial measurement unit (IMU) and depth sensor with the contralateral leg in its field of view.
 We extracted two features, ground and shank angle, from the depth data and developed a sensor fusion strategy to predict contralateral heel contact and ipsilateral toe off with accuracy approaching that of a setup with bilateral thigh and shank IMUs.
 By using computer vision to estimate the state of both legs, we introduce a new technique for bilateral gait segmentation which could make assistive devices more user-friendly, safe, and functional.

 INTRODUCTION

-Left leg: The left leg was in the field of view, but only visible when the left leg was leading.
-We used θ to remove the ground plane from the point cloud and its 2D projection.
-Next, we sequentially applied morphological thickening, closing, and hole filling to isolate distinct regions in the remaining 2D projection.
-We performed connected component labeling (CCL) on all remaining regions in the 2D projection.
-Any regions between 500 and 10,000 pixels within a ROI were defined as the shank.
-We fit a border to the shank pixels and used linear regression to find the line through the centroid (Figure 2).
-The angle of this line (shank angle), φ, was used for detecting left heel contact events.